 Take probiotics and prebiotics

 Probiotics are the good bacteria that already resides in your gut.
-In effect, you can bolster the army of good gut flora by consuming probiotics in the form of supplements or as fermented foods such as yoghurt, kimchi, sauerkraut, and kefir.
+In effect, you can bolster the army of good gut flora by taking a probiotic supplement or by consuming fermented foods such as yoghurt, kimchi, sauerkraut, and kefir.
 These can act as a natural colon cleanse.

 Prebiotics, on the other hand, is the fibre that feeds the microbiome.
 In short, your gut flora needs to eat and thrives when it gets a healthy dose of prebiotics every day, therefore, incorporating a diet rich in prebiotic foods contributes directly to good gut health.

 Some common prebiotic-rich foods include garlic, onions, bananas, asparagus, oats, apples, and flaxseeds.